 Types of Radiation Therapy

 Doctors may choose from several types of radiation therapy to treat lung cancer.

-External beam radiation therapy (EBRT) precisely aims radiation beams from outside your body at your cancer.
+EBRT precisely aims radiation beams from outside your body at your cancer.
+This is used to treat primary lung tumors and places where lung cancer has spread.
 Before you begin treatment, careful measurements are taken to determine the correct dose and target of the radiation.
 Each patient’s treatment is individualized.
 EBRT is typically given five days a week for up to eight weeks, using a machine that looks much like a regular X-ray machine.
 The procedure is not painful.
 While it may take 30 minutes or so to set up the equipment and get you in position, each treatment lasts only minutes.